The _strdup function calls malloc to allocate storage

 Return Value:

-Each of these functions returns a pointer to the storage location for the copied string or NULL if storage cannot be allocated.
+storage location for the copied string or NULL if storage cannot be allocated.

 Example: